 More Sweet Ideas

 Gajar Ka Halwa Recipe (Carrot Halwa)

 - 500 g Red Carrots Finely grated

 - ½ cup White Granulated Sugar Manage upto taste

 - 2 tablespoon Ghee

-- 2 teaspoon Almonds Finely sliced
+- 2 tablespoon Almonds Finely sliced

 - Always use red carrots.
 Peel off the upper skin of carrots and then wash properly with tap water to remove dirt.

 - Use a hand grater to finely grate the carrots.